Drinking Alcohol While Dieting

 What’s the best alcohol to drink while dieting?

 Now that we’ve cleared up some of the misconceptions surrounding alcohol and macros let’s discuss some macro friendly alcoholic drinks.
-The best alcohol to drink while dieting boils down to personal preference.
+The best alcohol to drink while dieting comes in a variety of forms and boils down to personal preference.
 From beer to wine, and yes even liquor, whatever alcohol is at your corporate Christmas party can fit your macros.

 Generally, you’re going to apply all of the same rules to each one of these calories to ensure that you are hitting your macronutrient goals.
-The fewer calories involved, the less impact you’ll have on your daily calorie intake.
+The fewer calories involved, the less math you have to do when calculating your macros.

 Best wine to drink on a diet

 One thing that’s important to consider when having a glass of wine is whether it’s a red, white, sweet, or dry; and how many ounces are in your glass.
 Generally speaking, a 5oz glass of wine, which is considered a single serving of most wines, contains roughly 120-125 calories.

 To calculate this, you just take the percentage of alcohol in the entire bottle and multiply it by 12.
 So, a bottle of wine with 10% alcohol volume contains about 120 calories per one 5oz glass.
 The same formula applies to calculating calories for champagne, though a typical serving size is only 4 ounces.